-Through the Violence Prevention Intiative at CHOP, youth and violence intervention staff can access psycho-educational peer group programs that help build their resilience after experiencing an assault injury or providing support to a youth coping with an assault injury.
+Through the Center for Violence Prevention (CVP)'s Violence Intervention Program (VIP) at CHOP, youth and program staff can access group models to build their individual resilience after an assault injury or as a result of providing trauma-informed services to youth coping with violent injury.

 Building Resilience After A Violent Event (BRAVE)

-Through BRAVE, CHOP VPI provides psycho-educational peer groups for youth ages 13-18 who have experienced a violent event.
+Through BRAVE, VIP provides psycho-educational peer groups for youth ages 13-18 who have experienced a violent event.
 The groups promote healing and foster development of positive emotion regulation.
 The group curriculum was first introduced in 2015 to provide:

 - Coping skills to reduce post-traumatic stress